atom/ci/README.md

 * Sign up for an account on [CircleCI](https://circleci.com)
 * [Add a new project](https://circleci.com/docs/getting-started)
 * Copy [circle.yml](https://raw.githubusercontent.com/atom/ci/master/circle.yml) to the root of your package's repository
-* :boom: Your package will now build and run its specs; you can see an example of a configured package [here](https://circleci.com/gh/levlaz/wrap-guide)
+* :boom: Your package will now build and run its specs; you can see an example of a configured package [here](https://circleci.com/gh/AtomLinter/linter-stylelint)

 ## FAQ

 ### How do I install other Atom packages that my package build depends on?

-Set the `APM_TEST_PACKAGES` environment variable in your `.travis.yml` file to a space-separated list of packages to install before your package's tests run.
+Set the `APM_TEST_PACKAGES` environment variable in your `.travis.yml` or `circle.yml` file to a space-separated list of packages to install before your package's tests run.